endlos99/xdt99/doc/MANUAL.md

 The additional files provide the unresolved symbols.
 Thus, our revised command does not print any warnings.

-Another, more common way to provide required E/A utility functions is to `COPY` them in the source code.
+Another, more common way to provide the missing utility functions is to `COPY` them within the source code.
 For example, we could modify `ashello.asm` to look like

     ...